Centre for Women's Development Studies: Library Services

 The CWDS library is a specialised resource centre, housing one of the most comprehensive collections of published and unpublished materials relating to women in India.
 Its vast array of resources includes books, journals, conference documents, newsletters and an extensive corpus of newspaper clippings.
 The library also provides a range of regular information services, which include the monthly Current Awareness Service Bulletin, the Library Reading List Series, a listing of current contents of periodicals and analytical alert service, which informs users about the contents of edited volumes received by the library.
 It also prepares thematic bibliographies on various issues.

 The CWDS library initiated BOL – an Electronic Discussion List on gender issues in South Asia in January 2000.
 The library has in the last few years been actively developing its electronic outreach and new forms of digitisation.
 The library is in the process of building an archive for researchers in women's studies through its website.

 Publications

-CWDS has always valued the critical importance of the dissemination of its work through diverse channels.
-Ongoing research work undertaken by the centre is quickly brought out through its Occasional Papers series and monographs, apart from regular contributions through books, articles and reports.
-The first women's studies journal – Samya Shakti, was brought out by CWDS from 1988 to 1994.
-Subsequently, renamed The Indian Journal of Gender Studies, this best-selling and internationally acclaimed journal is now published three times a year and distributed by SAGE Publications.
+CWDS prioritizes dissemination of its work through diverse channels.
+Ongoing research work undertaken by the centre is promptly released through its Occasional Papers series and monographs, as well as regular contributions through books, articles and reports.
+The first women's studies journal – Samya Shakti, was published by CWDS from 1988 to 1994.
+Subsequently renamed The Indian Journal of Gender Studies, this journal is now published three times a year and distributed by SAGE Publications.